endymion1818/deliciousreverie/content/post/how-i-created-my-home-web-server.md

 date = "2017-02-18T15:21:21+01:00"
 draft = false
-title = "How I Created My Home Web Server" categories = [
+title = "How I Created My Home Web Server" description = "Is it just me or does Apple's iCloud seem like a very simple solution to a problem all of us in a connected world face?
+That of storing, managing and sharing photos of our loved ones, holidays and interests with others?
+Instead of being faced with ever increasing charges from Apple to store my stuff, I decided to get a solution I could be more in control of." categories = [
   "development"
 ]